ubiq/twine/README.md

 - Can hold Ether and all kind of tokens with multisig support
 - Easy to use offline signing (cold wallet) support
-- Integration with web3 wallets (Metamask, Mist, Parity, etc)
+- Integration with web3 wallets (Metamask/Sparrow, etc)
 - Transaction data and log decoding, makes transactions more readable
 - Interacting with any contracts with UI support
 - Hardware wallet support (Ledger Wallet)